remix-run/remix/docs/guides/styling.md

 If you're using VS Code, it's recommended you install the [Tailwind IntelliSense extension][tailwind-intelli-sense-extension] for the best developer experience.

+<docs-warning>It's recommended that you avoid Tailwind's `@import` syntax (e.g. `@import 'tailwindcss/base'`) in favor of Tailwind directives (e.g. `@tailwind base`).
+Tailwind replaces its import statements with inlined CSS but this can result in the interleaving of styles and import statements.
+This clashes with the restriction that all import statements must be at the start of the file.
+Alternatively, you can use [PostCSS][built-in-post-css-support] with the [postcss-import] plugin to process imports before passing them to esbuild.</docs-warning>

 ## Remote Stylesheets

 You can load stylesheets from any server, here's an example of loading a modern css reset from unpkg.